What started as a research paper for English 101 has turned into a full-fledged fundraising effort by HCC's Sociology-Anthropology Club.

-"Most people have several old cell phones just lying around, collecting dust," said Jeffrey Anderson, of Holyoke, president of the Sociology-Anthropology Club.
+"Most people have several old cell phones just lying around, collecting dust," said Jeffery Anderson, of Holyoke, president of the Sociology-Anthropology Club.
 "We're collecting cell phones in any condition, working, not working, broken."

 Green collection boxes have been set up at several points around campus, including the Student Activities office in Donahue 101 and the Welcome Center in Frost 224.